If you seek stability, career growth, and job progression, consider a career in engineering.

 If you want to become an engineer in Australia, you must first decide what type of engineer you want to become.
-Even though the majority of an engineer's skills are transferable between different fields, it is suggested that you choose your area of expertise early so that you can earnestly focus on your studies and training.
+Even though most of an engineer's skills are transferable between different fields, choose your area of expertise early so that you can focus on your studies and training.

-It would be best if you pursue a Bachelor of Engineering degree, majoring in the field of your choice, such as in geotechnical engineering or mining.
-When it comes to deciding where to study, you must choose an accredited institution to become successfully licensed as an engineer.
+It would be best if you pursue a Bachelor of Engineering degree, majoring in the field of your choices, such as in geotechnical engineering or mining.
+When deciding where to study, you must choose an accredited institution to become successfully licensed as an engineer.